 This Public Diplomacy (PD) course is addressed to diplomats, staff from ministries of foreign affairs and to individuals willing to develop novel techniques in international relations.
 In depth knowledge will be achieved thanks to the professional and direct guidance from our guest lecturer, a current senior diplomat possessing more than three decades of experience in the field.
 Learn more and register.

-Integrative Peacebuilding and Complex Global Challenges program jump to course listings
+Integrative Peacebuilding and Complex Global Challenges (IPB-CGC)

 What People are Saying About IPB-CGC Courses

 "I enjoyed every moment of the Policy and Program Desing and Evaluation in Complex Situations course.
 Dr. Naresh is an expert on the subject and was ready for all the questions and had all the information and answers, his knowledge of the Syrian context and the fact that we used his work in Syria in one of our exercises made the course even more interesting for me.
 The information in the workbook was supplemented by additional resources related to some of the tools, and when he talked about the theoretical parts he shared lots of practical experiences of his work which made it easier for us to relate and more interested to listen.
 The practical group exercises we did after each segment helped us to make sense of the information and tools in hand, and Dr. Naresh was giving feedback when it's needed when each group shared their results."